nzwulfin/atomic-site/source/docs/gettingstarted.md

     [fedora@atomic-master ~]$ sudo systemctl start local-registry

 ### Configuring Kubernetes master
-We're using a single etcd server, not a replicating cluster in this guide.
+We're using a single etcd server, not a mult-master cluster in this guide.
 This makes etcd simple, we just need to listen for client connections, then enable and start the daemon with all the rest of the Kubernetes services.
-For simplicity, we'll have etcd listen on all IP addresses.
-The official port for etcd clients is 2379, but we'll add 4001 as well since that was widely used in guides to this point.
+For simplicity, we'll have etcd listen on all IP addresses, you could instead add the IP address of the main interface.
+By default, etcd is configured to listen on `localhost`.

     [fedora@atomic-master ~]$ sudo vi /etc/etcd/etcd.conf
-    ETCD_LISTEN_CLIENT_URLS="http://0.0.0.0:2379,http://0.0.0.0:4001"
+    ETCD_LISTEN_CLIENT_URLS="http://0.0.0.0:2379"
-    ETCD_ADVERTISE_CLIENT_URLS="http://0.0.0.0:2379,http://0.0.0.0:4001"
+    ETCD_ADVERTISE_CLIENT_URLS="http://0.0.0.0:2379"

 For Kubernetes, there's a few config files in /etc/kubernetes we need to set up for this host to act as a master.
 First off is the general config file used by all of the services.
 Then we'll add service specific variables to those service config files.